We often receive questions about paying for care; it can be a confusing subject, but there is support and information available.

 If, after the first 12 weeks, the property has not been sold, the local authority can continue to pay towards the care fees, under the “deferred payment agreement”, but this money is repayable once the property is sold.

-What if we want a more expensive care home?
+What if we want a higher quality care home?

 You can choose a care home that is more expensive than your local council usually pays for a person with your assessed needs, but you may need to find a way to pay the difference.